Towns of the Heartland Trail

 But then, that's another chapter in the story of this bicycling nirvana.

-Trip Tips: Towns of the Heartland Trail
+Trip Tips: Towns of the Heartland Trail in Minnesota

 Heartland State Trail: The 27-mile section between Park Rapids and Walker was the nation's first paved rail trail when it opened in 1977.
 An extension to Cass Lake makes it 47 miles.